 Acts of Kindness

-The next time you intend to do something thoughtful for someone, get your child involved.
+The next time you intend to do something thoughtful for someone, involve your child.
 Get them involved in your random acts of kindness as this will go a long way in showing them how good it feels to show kindness to others.
 So the next time you decide to encourage someone with kind words, or send foodstuff or clothes to the less privileged let your child get involved.

 You can let them begin to cultivate the habit of setting aside part of their pocket money towards a cause.
 Remind them of all the nice things people have done for them, how they felt and how they can spread the joy themselves.
 They understand a lot better than you think.

 Opportunities to Give